codepath/android_guides/Progress-Bar-Custom-View.md

 ### Objective

-We're going to create our own implementation of a determinate progress bar.
+We're going to create our own implementation of a determinate progress bar by creating a custom view.
 The progress bar will have an indicator that represents a goal.
 We will define custom attributes, handle measuring and drawing, and animations.

 ![](http://i.imgur.com/rMW3K4A.gif)

+Review the [creating a custom view](http://guides.codepath.com/android/Defining-Custom-Views) cliffnotes for a broader overview of what is required in building custom views.

 ### Prepare app skeleton

 Clone [this repository](https://github.com/codepath/android-custom-progress-bar), and import the project in Android Studio.
 Build and run the app to see the following screen:

 <img src="http://i.imgur.com/n6LW1jL.png" width="300">